mrmm/dm-rest-api/README.md

 * Docker
 * docker-compose

 ### Usage

-This repository containts two part:
+This repository contains two part:
 1. The service source code (stored in `service`)
 2. A Helm chart with the required services to help you deploy the application on Kubernetes Cluster (in `chart`)